Qilaut

-The drum is distinctive in that it has a handle and is made of caribou skin, which is not particularly resonant, giving it a dull, rumbling sound.
-It is beaten with a stick, the qatuk.
+The drum, used in Inuit music, is distinctive in that it has a handle and is made of caribou skin, which is not particularly resonant, giving it a dull, rumbling sound.

+The frame of the drum with a stick, the qatuk (katuun / katuut / katuuti) and the act of beating the drum is called katuktuq.
+Most dances, qilaujjaqtuq, also involve singing, known as ingiuqtuq or pihiq, and the dancer is called qilaujjaqtuq.

-The Nanavut territory of Canada holds a Qilaut songwriting contest every year to cherish Inuktut music.
+Nunavut, Canada holds a songwriting contest, known as Qilaut, every year to cherish Inuktut music.